 The Track Configuration

-The weather for Melbourne around the late October and early November period is a bit hit and miss at the best of times.
-In last year’s 2018 Cup, the rain bucketed down for the first part of Cup Day, but eventually evened out by the time the Cup was run at around 3pm.
+The weather for Melbourne around the late October and early November period is a bit hit-and-miss at the best of times.
+In last year’s 2022 Cup, the rain bucketed down for the first part of Cup Day but eventually evened out by the time the Cup was run at around 3 pm.
 There have been some notable years when it was extremely wet.
-1976 and 2010 being two examples.
+1976 and 2010 are two examples.
 If you are dressing for the occasion, then keep an eye out on the weather forecast at least two days beforehand.
 Use the data from the Australian Bureau of Meteorology as your guide. (bom.gov.au)

 Usually a few months out from the Cup, the VRC Handicapper will assign a weight to all nominations at the first round.
 This is a highly anticipated and highly contentious area for all connections.

 Whether it’s the trainer, the owner, the journos, and more importantly the punters, the determination of the final makeup of the field and what eventual weight each horse will carry is of extreme importance.